mesonbuild/meson/docs/markdown/Reference-manual.md

   `auto` but can be overridden to be e.g. `qmake` for Qt development, and different dependencies support different values for this (though `auto` will work on all of them)
-- `modules` specifies submodules to use for dependencies such as Qt5 or Boost.
 - `native` if set to `true`, causes Meson to find the dependency on the build machine system rather than the host system (i.e. where the cross compiled binary will run on), usually only needed if you build